 Boots and Gloves

 Get a good grip on the situation with a spare pair of boots and work gloves.
 But again, not cotton gloves.
-A good work glove is the G&F CUTShield Classic Gloves ( $8.99 with free shipping via Prime, a low by $5).
+A good work glove is this two-pair set of Orange Fleece Safety Gloves ($3.99 via coupon code "GXS-1", with free shipping).

-Make sure your ice scraper is long enough to reach the middle of the windshield and sturdy enough knock snow off the roof.
-This Subzero 23" Scraper ($6.99 with free shipping via Prime).
+Make sure your ice scraper is long enough to reach the middle of the windshield and sturdy enough to knock snow off the roof.

 Every once in a while there's a situation where you'll need to shovel yourself out of a snow bank.
-A small utility shovel like the Cold Steel Special Forces Shovel ($9.49 with free shipping via Prime, a low by $11) is just the ticket.
+A small utility shovel is just the ticket.

 Pack some spare batteries for a flashlight that's bright enough in case you have to change a flat tire in the dark.
-Check DealNews for bargain flashlights, like the True Power 8-LED Flashlight w/ Laser Pointer ($5.95 with free shipping, a low by $8), as they appear regularly.
+Check DealNews for bargain flashlights, like the Cree SWAT 3-watt Tactical Rechargeable Flashlight ($9.99 with free shipping, a low by $5), as they appear regularly.

 Bag of Abrasive Materials

 A few minutes of preparation today can save you from grueling hours of frustration when the snow begins to fall.
-If this winter is worse than last (if that's possible!), you'll appreciate the forethought.
+If this winter is worse than last, you'll appreciate the forethought.